powerplace-io/power-places-scraper/README.md

 ## Using a proxy

 It might be appropriate to use a proxy for scraping googles data.
-If you want to use a proxy (at the moment only socks5 proxies are supported), you can use the `--proxy` option (or if you are using tor with the default configuration: `--tor`).
+If you want to use a proxy (at the moment only socks5 proxies are supported), you can use the `--proxy` option (or if you are using [tor][tor_browser] with the default
+configuration: `--tor`).

 [tor_browser]: https://www.torproject.org/download/ "Tor Browser Download Page"